Noise Self-Regression: A New Learning Paradigm to Enhance Low-Light Images Without Task-Related Data: Proposed Method

-In this section, we illustrate that using the palette as training data for self-regression enables the generation of a normal-light image and finer reconstruction of the image textures.
+Considering the general $256$ grey level, we first define the pure-color images (shortly, pure-color) as $I_c$ $\in$ $\mathbb{N}^{H\times W\times 3}$ under the following constraints: where $p_i, \neq p_j$ denote pixels with three channels and $max(\cdot)$ denotes the maximum operation.
+From the above definition, the palette can be regarded as the coarse-grained noise and as the fine-grained pure-color.

 Similar to C-regression, given palettes $I_p$ as training data, P-regression is the process whereby the palette learns to rebuild itself according to certain loss function: where we also employ the $L_1$ loss for minimizing the reconstruction error based on the palette.

-Fig.\ref{fig3}(g) and Fig.\ref{fig3}(d) display an example of inferring a low-light image through P-regression.
+Fig.\ref{fig:SRDataResult}(g) and Fig.\ref{fig:SRDataResult}(d) display an example of inferring a low-light image through P-regression.
 It is clear that P-regression successfully reconstructs the textures of the input low-light image.
 Next, we introduce the required propositions to figure out the mechanism behind P-regression.

 \textit{Proposition 2:} Based on a model with random initialization, P-regression tends to start building the pure-central-grey at a starting point and continues until it converges.